inyokaproject/inyoka/extra/requirements/README.rst

 -------------------------------------

 A docker compose file exists to generate the requirements for all python versions Inyoka supports.

+If needed adjust the variables ``INYOKA_GID`` and ``INYOKA_UID`` in ``build-requirements.yml``.
+These variables define the user and group id of the generated requirement files.
+Adjust to your needs, if your user uses different IDs.

 To start the build procedure, run the following command:

 ::